HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 Please refer to the original values.yaml for all available applications that can be configured.
 See the [Planning your container deployment using Helm](../../../../container/index.md) topic for details.

-As of CF212, the addon host is now required for all hybrid deployments.
-An absolute FQDN must be set.
-See [Relative Hostname for CC and DAM](../../../../../../../whatsnew/cf20/newcf212/#relative-hostnames-for-cc-and-dam-addons) for more details.
+Starting with CF212 release, the addon host is now required for all hybrid deployments.
+Since the transition to relative hostnames as default, an absolute FQDN must now be set for hybrid deployments.
+API calls must still point to one absolute hostname to avoid authentication issues when making requests.
+As such, the use of multiple hostnames is also currently unavailable for hybrid deployments.
+See [Hybrid Deployment Installation](../../../../../../../deployment/install/hybrid) for more details.

 ## Configure HAProxy certificate